 You can harvest rhubarb by pulling or cutting off its leaf stalks.
 If your rhubarb have ten stalks, you could harvest three or four stems at a time for each plant.
 When you’re growing rhubarb from seed as an annual, do harvest the whole plant.
 Take note to use only the stalks.
 Don’t try to eat the leaves of the rhubarb as they have high levels of the toxic chemical called oxalic acid.

 As for perennial plantings, just let some of the leaves stay on the plants in the summer in order to generate some energy reserve for the next year.
-It’s recommended to harvest just a few stems at a time-- in fall and spring only.
+It’s recommended to harvest just a few stems at a time– in fall and spring only.
 Do not stress the rhubarbs during the summer season.
 Do not harvest them during seasons of extreme heat.
 Moreover, frost is not good for the leaves.
 Thus, harvest them just before the frost comes, ideally in fall.

 Breaking off and discarding flowering stalks right at ground level are recommended.
 These flowering stalks are not good for eating.
 Breaking these flowering stalks off prevents your plant from allocating energy into the seeds and flowers.

 Also, do not harvest in the initial year if you’re still developing a perennial bed.
 As for annual beds, harvest all the rest of the stalks if the weather starts to get scorching hot in the summer.
 Don’t forget to take care of your garden well.
-You can do this best by using the right tools to maintain it, like advanced tillers, sprinklers, etc.

 Do you want to grow rhubarb plant from seeds?
 Hope this article helps you get started.
 Thank you for reading!